pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 #### Before the Discussion Session

 - Be sure to sign on at least five minutes before the call so you can welcome community members as they sign on.
 Introduce yourself as the host and add a link to where the notes will be captured in the Zoom chat.
 - Add the agenda for your session to the notes.
-If you use the Community Sessions Etherpad for notetaking, by copy and paste your agenda under the space where participants sign up to attend.
+If you use the Community Sessions Etherpad for notetaking, copy and paste your agenda under the space where participants sign up to attend.
 - Assign a notetaker if needed.
 - Claim host by following the instructions shared with you in your session confirmation email.
-If you did not receive a confirmation email, [contact the Community Development Team]mailto:community@carpentries.org).
+If you did not receive a confirmation email, [contact the Community Development Team](mailto:community@carpentries.org).

 #### During the Discussion Session

-You can follow the agenda below to guide a pre-post workshop discussion session.
-This and additional agenda templates can be found at the botom of the Community Discussions Etherpad.

 - Welcome, introductions, and reminder of Code of Conduct
   - [Code of Conduct Link](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)
 - Provide multiple options for participation (e.g. raise hand feature in Zoom, type question into chat)
-- If you used the Community Sessions Etherpad for notetaking and would like to save your notes, be sure to export the Etherpad by clicking "Export/Import" which displays as two arrows in the features panel.
-Remind attendees to do the same.
+- Don’t feel like you have to answer all the questions as the host.
+Draw on other participants to answer questions.
+- Try to leave enough time at the end (~5 minutes) for final reflections.
 - Thank attendees for participating

 #### After the Discussion Session

 - Archive the Etherpad by clicking "Save Revision" which displays as star in the features panel.
 - Fill out the [host questionnaire](https://forms.gle/N74pFuGkRLawpCHh7)
     - Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into the questionnaire.
     - This questionnaire will automatically send an email to the Instructor Development Committee Co-Chairs and to instructor.training@carpentries.org.
+- If you used the Community Sessions Etherpad for notetaking and would like to save your notes, be sure to export the Etherpad by clicking "Export/Import" which displays as two arrows in the features panel.
+Remind attendees to do the same.
 - Clear the information from your session (date/time, attendees, notes) from the Etherpad.
 - (Optional) write a [blog post](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html#how-to-contribute-a-blog-post-to-the-carpentries-blog) about your session.